GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/pw-reset.md

 ## Provide the SMTP Server Configuration

 The Gluu Server requires an SMTP server to be able to send password reset emails to the user's mailbox.
-A suitable UI is provided to gather the SMTP server configuation on Gluu OxTrust AdminUI.
+A suitable UI is provided to gather the SMTP server configuation on Gluu oxTrust admin UI.

 1. Log into the Gluu Server as a user with admin privileges